CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md

 ms.assetid: 4a17d723-86b9-4f27-bd0d-b70c3259011c
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: d84d4fccb2cb4e500f07f6bfbfb93b8c7b81f5d6
+ms.openlocfilehash: e052d9b7b2abd57b176dfe3b00afac626d422c58
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69939004"
+ms.locfileid: "74446459"
 ---
 # <a name="isymunmanagedreaderupdatesymbolstore-method"></a>ISymUnmanagedReader::UpdateSymbolStore, méthode
 Met à jour le magasin de symboles existant avec un magasin de symboles delta.
-Cette méthode est utilisée dans les scénarios de modification et de continuation pour mettre à jour le magasin de symboles afin qu’il corresponde aux deltas du fichier exécutable portable (PE) d’origine.
+This method is used in edit-and-continue scenarios to update the symbol store to match deltas to the original portable executable (PE) file.

 > [!NOTE]
-> Vous devez spécifier un seul des `filename` paramètres ou `pIStream` , mais pas les deux.
-Si `filename` est spécifié, le magasin de symboles est mis à jour avec les symboles dans ce fichier.
-Si `pIStream` est spécifié, le magasin est mis à jour avec les données <xref:System.Runtime.InteropServices.ComTypes.IStream>de.
+> You need specify only one of the `filename` or `pIStream` parameters, not both.
+If `filename` is specified, the symbol store will be updated with the symbols in that file.
+If `pIStream` is specified, the store will be updated with the data from the <xref:System.Runtime.InteropServices.ComTypes.IStream>.

 ## <a name="syntax"></a>Syntaxe